W427697/Discord-/docs/writing-stories/tags.md

 ## Applying tags

-A tag can be any string, either the [built-in tags](#built-in-tags) or custom tags of your own design.
+A tag can be any static (i.e. not created dynamically) string, either the [built-in tags](#built-in-tags) or custom tags of your own design.
 To apply tags to a story, assign an array of strings to the `tags` property.
 Tags may be applied at the project, component (meta), or story levels.

 For example, to apply the `autodocs` tag to all stories in your project, you can use `.storybook/preview.js|ts`: